wupperinst/itom/README.md

 If you wish to contribute your own, just create a fork and open a PR!

 # License
-[ITOM](https://github.com/wupperinst/itom) © 2025 by [Wuppertal Institute for climate, environment and energy](https://wupperinst.org/) is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1)
+[ITOM](https://github.com/wupperinst/itom) © 2025 by [Wuppertal Institute for climate, environment and energy](https://wupperinst.org/) is licensed under [GNU AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.html)

 [^1]: Before being open sourced in this repository, ITOM was developped and applied in a number of projects under the name WISEE EDM-I (Wuppertal Institute System model architecture for Energy and Emission scenarios Energy Demand Model - Invest).
 [^2]: Mark Howells, Holger Rogner, Neil Strachan, Charles Heaps, Hillard Huntington, Socrates Kypreos, Alison Hughes, Semida Silveira, Joe DeCarolis, Morgan Bazillian, Alexander Roehrl,